Health and wellbeing

 Our health and wellbeing network in Adur and Worthing, next meets on:

 The Adur and Worthing Health and Wellbeing Network is a great way to stay up to date with legislation and developments in the sector and to network with collegues from across the area.
-This session will be focusing on outdoor spaces.
+This session will be focusing on resilience.

 We prioritise places at the network meeting for our members and voluntary and community organisations operating in Adur and Worthing.